 The Scholastic Writing Awards look for work that demonstrates originality, technical skill and the emergence of a personal voice or vision.

 Student entries will be judged by Hastings College faculty and students.
-Entries will be given Honorable Mention, Silver Key or Gold Key distinction, with students being notified in January 2023, with an awards ceremony on campus on Friday, March 3, 2023.
+Entries will be given Honorable Mention, Silver Key or Gold Key distinction, with students being notified in January 2024 and an awards ceremony and optional workshops on campus on Friday, February 23, 2024.

 Gold Key work will then advance to national adjudication to receive Gold Medals or Silver Medals.
-National Medalists’ works are published in national publications and on the Alliance’s website, artandwriting.org.
-Select writing is published in The Best Teen Writing annual anthology.
+National Medalists’ works are published in national publications and on the Alliance’s website.

 The Scholastic Writing Awards has a $10.00 fee per individual submission, although there is a fee waiver process and form.
 Details on process can be found on the awards entry page.